elastic/security-action-examples/README.md

-# security-action-examples
-This repository contains a few examples of actions that can be added to rules within Elastic Security.

 <h1><img src="https://static-www.elastic.co/v3/assets/bltefdd0b53724fa2ce/blte046ae7d78156afb/601081790839e910126d7653/security-logo-color-32px.svg"/>  Security Action Examples</h1>

 This repository contains a few examples of actions that can be added to rules within Elastic Security.